 In April 2024, the SEC determined to voluntarily stay the final rules pending certain legal challenges.
-The company is currently evaluating the impact the adoption of this guidance will have on its Consolidated Financial Statements and disclosures.
+The company is currently evaluating the impact of adoption for the new rules and intends to include the updated climate-related disclosures in future filings when required.